semrush/intergalactic/website/docs/data-display/stacked-bar-chart/stacked-bar-chart.md

 Stacked bar chart has no margin between values inside the column. **Choose contrasting colors for different categories.**

 > It is recommended to make a minimum 20% margin between a bars.
-This is necessary so that the data does not turn into a mess.
+This is necessary so that the data doesn't turn into a mess.

 ![stacked bar chart](static/stacked-bar-chart.png)